Harry-Skerritt/SpotifyAPILib/docs/Authentication.md

 See information on [`Scopes`]()

 ## Step 2 - Capture the code
-Once you have the authorisation URL the user will need to click it an allow the app access.
+Once you have the authorisation URL the user will need to click it and allow the app access.

-This will then send them to the input redirect uri with a code as part of its url.
-This can either be captured manually in a way you choose, but the library does provide easy ways of doing this
+This will then send them to the configured redirect uri with a code as part of its URL. - This can either be captured manually in a way you choose, but the library does provide easy ways of doing this

-The [`AuthServer`]() can make capturing the code easy:
+The `AuthServer` can make capturing the code easy:

 ```c++
 // Step 2: Capture the access code